 Meanwhile, Joji and Yukari’s forced march through the jungle has indeed located the H-bomb—which is covered with—bees? the venomous insects?—to which Yokoi reacts by shooting at them.

 She was killed by her own creations!?
 Boy, I didn’t see THAT coming…

 Anyway, this deeply stupid interlude gives Joji and Yukari the chance to escape.

-Nagumo returns to Annabelle’s house bringing Gordon and the others; he is surprised to discover that the insects have all gone (!?).
+Nagumo returns to Annabelle’s house, bringing Gordon and the others along; he is surprised to discover that the insects have all gone (!?).
 He shows Annabelle’s body to Gordon as proof of all he has asserted, and we get the film’s most gruesome detail, a close-up of two larvae-infested wounds on Annabelle’s chest, one of them just above her tattoo…